jeffnyman/quendor/DEVNOTES.md

 - Terp num default for config.

 I currently return "" if there is no value.
 But this is an int, much like the height and width.
 Should I treat it accordingly?

+- Similar methods in Config

+The get_program_id() and get_defaults() methods are very similar.
+Should these be factored?
+If they are, does their respective names still make sense?